ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-24-the-sql-i-love-part-1-scanning-large-table.md

 In the series of blog posts **The SQL I Love <3** I walk you thru some problems solved with SQL which I found particularly interesting.
 The solutions are tested using a table with more than 100 million records.
 All the examples use MySQL, but ideas apply to other relational data stores like PostgreSQL, Oracle and SQL Server.

 This Chapter is focused on efficient scanning a large table using pagination with `offset` on the primary key.
+This is also known as **keyset pagination**.

  <!--more-->